YvesW/client-resizer/README.md

 - Resize your client when switching RL config profiles if this isn't done by the config profiles themselves yet.
 Set up automatic resizing for your monitors with different game sizes per RL config profile.
 Then enable ``Resize when switching RuneLite config profile``.
 - Change your resizable scaling (stretched mode plugin), either automatically or hotkey-based.
 - (Re)position your client using hotkeys.
 This allows you to e.g. get RL flush with your screen or position it in a specific position per activity.
 Furthermore, this allows you to position the client in ways the normal Windows window manager does not allow, e.g. in a way that the title bar is offscreen at the top of the screen.
-- Snap back/Contain the client in screen: the client will snap back **after your cursor leaves the menubar (title bar)** or after moving it using shift + Windows + arrow key.
+- Snap back/Contain the client in screen: the client will snap back **after your cursor leaves the menubar (title bar) or after your cursor moves in the menubar (title bar)**, or after moving your client using shift + Windows + arrow key.
 This can either be 'soft' or 'hard' snap back/contain in screen.
 Offsets can be added if the client is not in your preferred location after snapping back.
 - Client anti-drag: the client will snap back if you do not drag the menubar (title bar) for long enough.
 This can be useful to prevent moving the client unintentionally.

 The plugin still respects all the other settings in the ``RuneLite`` > ``Window Settings`` config.
 For that reason, I personally suggest using the following RuneLite Window Settings:<br>